telerik/winforms-docs/cloud-integration/azure/blob-storage.md

 The following article explains how you can create a storage account: [Create a Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account#create-a-storage-account).

-THe process is straightforward and easy it should take no more than 10 minutes.
+The process is straightforward and easy it should take no more than 10 minutes.
 Once this is completed you need to get the connection string.
 You can find it under the __Access Keys__ page.

 ![azure-blob-storage-003](images/azure-blob-storage-003.png)